vackosar/vackosar.github.io/_posts/2020-08-21-Brutalist-and-Modernist-Architectures-Collide-at-Sunshine-Plaza-in-Prague.md

 permalink: /:categories/:title
 ---

-Sunshine plaza (Slunecni namesti) in Prague was revitalized extensively since 2000 from formerly large panel system-building (LPS) residential area.
+Sunshine plaza (Slunecni namesti) in Prague was revitalized extensively since 2000 from a formerly large panel system-building (LPS) residential area.
-LPS, sometimes also called Plattenbau, is a housing constructed of large, prefabricated concrete slabs.
+LPS, sometimes also called Plattenbau, is a housing constructed of prefabricated concrete slabs.
-Prefabrication allowed for lower cost public housing, although was resented for its poor aesthetics.
+Prefabrication allowed for lower-cost public housing, but residents resented it for its poor aesthetics.

-This monotone but technology loving design common in Eastern Bloc was gradually submerged into freer modern architecture after the fall.
+After the fall, this monotone but technology-loving design common in Eastern Bloc gradually submerged into freer modern architecture.
-More up-beat colours where painted on the boring facades lifting the gloom of the plain concrete.
+Inhabitants painted more upbeat colors on the dull facades lifting the gloom of the plain concrete.
-Advertisement posts of variety of small local enterprises went up.
+Advertisement posts of a variety of small local enterprises went up.

-Fortunately though, the dominating spirit of achieving more for the people with the new technology so far stayed.
+Fortunately, the dominating spirit of achieving more for the people with the new technology so far stayed.
-The magnetic resonance clinic south of the church communal center, palm tree living inside of tiny glass bio-dome, telecommunication towers grabbing the roof tops like just landed space ships, and sub-way tubes over a pond.
+The magnetic resonance clinic south of the communal church center, palm tree living inside of tiny glass bio-dome, telecommunication towers grabbing the rooftops like just landed space ships, and sub-way tube over a pond.

-Enjoy photo gallery documenting the current state of the synthesis the stringent with the liberate below.
+Enjoy the photo gallery documenting the current state of the synthesis the stringent with the liberate below.

 <figure class="figure">
     <img